Holiday and Birthday Gift Ideas for Scouts

 o Sleeping bags should be “backpackable.”
 They should be rated to temperatures between 10°F to 0°F mummy bags.
 They can have either down or synthetic stuffing.
 See the discussions on the Backpacker and REI links below about synthetic versus down.
 In Colorado and the West, we rarely have a problem with wet down bags.
 We do tend to have a problem with cold-rated synthetic bags being too large and/or heavy for Scouts to stuff or carry.
 There are lots of combinations of clothes, liners, and multiple sleeping bags can work for a range of temperatures.

 o Quality rain gear with Gore-Tex or the breathable fabric equivalent.
 Do not get “water-resistant.”
 Avoid heavy rubberized rain jackets and ponchos.
 Quality rain gear can be the difference to avoid hypothermia on a serious trip.
 Check out options at:

 o Tents Get a two-person backpacking tent with a rain fly.
 Ideally the tent should be rated for three-seasons; a three-season tent has zippered flaps that leave no exposed mesh when closed.
 The tent must be good in rain and snow.

 Weakest links in gear: Most gear issues on our trips involve the following items:

 Suppliers and Information Sources:

 § Costco.
-They’ve got nice merino wool long sleeved shirts for $15 (M & W), wool & wool blend socks in big packs, and women’s fleece pants & long sleeved athletic/polypro shirts.
+They’ve got nice merino wool long-sleeved shirts, wool & wool blend socks in big packs, and fleece pants & long sleeved athletic/polypro shirts.

 § Sierra TradingPost.
 Great prices and good customer service <-- ONE OF THE BEST PLACES FOR GOOD PRICES!